erin-yl/erin-yl/README.md

 - Streamlining complex workflows
 - Engaging customers through thoughtful design

-My goal is to craft solutions that are effective, accessible, and enjoyable to use.
+My goal is to craft solutions that are effective, accessible, and delightful to use.

 Thanks for stopping by!
 Let's connect and explore the intersection of technology and design together. 💡